ZBrr271/652-group6/README.md

 # 652-group6-finalproject
-# NOTE - REFER TO THE PROJECT WRITEUP FOR GENERAL INSTRUCTIONS FIRST
+# NOTE - REFER TO THE PROJECT WRITEUP FOR INSTRUCTIONS FIRST
-# AND REFER TO DETAILED INSTRUCTIONS HERE AS REQUIRED
+# AND REFER TO OVERVIEW OF DEPLOYMENT HERE AS REQUIRED

 A containerized data pipeline using Apache Airflow, PostgreSQL, and a Flask API.
 Currently configured to collect music data from Spotify, Kaggle, and LastFM.